goschtl/zope/zope2book/trunk/source/InstallingZope.rst

 Controlling the Zope Process from the Command Line
 --------------------------------------------------

-To stop a manually-run Zope on Windows, press "Ctrl+C" while in the console window under which Zope is running is selected.
+To stop a manually-run Zope on Windows, press "Ctrl+C" while the console window under which Zope is running is selected.
 To stop a Zope on Windows that was run as a service, find the service with the name you assigned to your Zope in the Services Control Panel application, and stop the service.